Shmoo

-The shmoo (plural: shmoos, also shmoon) is a fictional cartoon creature created by Al Capp (1909–1979); the character first appeared in the comic strip Li'l Abner on August 31, 1948.
-The popular character has gone on to influence pop culture, language, geopolitics, human history, and even science.
+The shmoo (plural: shmoos, also shmoon) is a fictional cartoon creature created by Al Capp, which first appeared in the comic strip Li'l Abner on August 31, 1948.
+The character created a fad that lasted into the 1950s, including merchandise, songs, fan clubs, and appearances on magazine covers.
+The parable of the shmoo has been interpreted in many different ways, both at the time and in later analysis.